Adaptive Frequency Hopping

 Bluetooth Low Energy has two channel selection algorithms.
 Algorithm #1 is the original and mandatory.
 Algorithm #2 was introduced with Bluetooth 5.0.
-The hopping algorithm used is chosen by the master at connection time.
+The hopping algorithm used is chosen by the central at connection time.
 Algorithm #2 has more randomness so it is always used unless connecting to a legacy device.

 - Algorithm #1: Channels are selected sequentially using fixed hop interval passed while establishing connection.